DecDuck/kleicreator/README.md

 As with a lot of Java applications, plugins are compiled and packaged as `.jar` files.
 Currently, there is no official documentation for the process of creating plugins, but it can be reverse-engineered by looking through the source code of the SDK.
 Documentation, however, is on the way.

 ## Using
+### Downloading binary
-KleiCreator can be downloaded from any release, usually called `app-X.X.X.jar`, with an accompanying SDK.
+KleiCreator can be downloaded from any release, usually called `app-X.X.X.jar`.
 These releases are generally quite stable, and automatically check for updates that are newer than themselves.

 Additionally, you can download versions compiled per commit by GitHub Actions by clicking on the tick next to the commit and then downloading the artifacts.

 ### Building from Source
 Some users may prefer to compile the project themselves rather download a binary.
 To do so: